besmets/RSE_course/README.md

 ### How to cite

-In order to allow the students to cite the documentation provided during this course, each version of the repository is archived on Zenodo around April/May, and comes with a DOI (once archived).
+In order to allow the students to cite the documentation provided during this course, each version of the repository will be archived on Zenodo around April/May, and will come with a DOI (once archived).
 The reference to cite is provided here below:

-#### Citation for v.1.0 (January 2023):
+#### Citation for v.1.0 (2024): (the DOI will be provided in May 2024)
-Smets, B. (2023).
-VUB's "Remote Sensing of the Environment" course repository, Version 1.0. https://github.com/besmets/RSE_course/ (Last visited: DD/MM/YYY).
+Smets, B. (2024).
+VUB's "Remote Sensing of the Environment" course repository, Version 1.0. https://github.com/besmets/RSE_course/.
+(Last visited: DD/MM/YYY).